ocean-tracking-network/jb-acoustic-telemetry/_episodes/07-plotting-data.md

-Make some spatial plots:
+## Spatial Plots:

+Summarise things by station and individual ID, and then plot a map of each animal path.

 ~~~
-#examine by station and FishID:
+# examine by station and FishID:
 stationFishID <- dets3 %>% group_by(station, animal_id) %>%
   summarise(lat=mean(lat), lon=mean(lon), dets=length(animal_id), logdets=log(length(animal_id)))

+# Peek at the first few rows
 head(stationFishID)

 perm_map <- ggmap(FLmap, extent='normal')+